Faculty FAQS

 We offer the following types of appointments:

-1. In-Person Appointments: Our most common service is a 50-minute appointment scheduled ahead of time to work face-to-face with a PLF on either composition or ESL issues.
+- Scheduled Appointments: Our most common service is a 25-minute OR 50-minute appointment scheduled ahead of time to work face-to-face with a PLF on either composition or ESL issues.

-2. Walk-in Appointments: We offer walk-in tutoring in A61 Kaplan (formerly Humanities) during our normal business hours on a first-come, first-served basis.
-Sessions usually last about 30 minutes.
+- Drop-in Appointments: We offer drop-in appointments during our normal business hours on a first-come, first-served basis at the Powell Ground Floor location.
+Sessions last 25 minutes.
 At our other locations, Rieber Hall 162 and Evening Remote, we offer walk-ins at specified hours.
 See “Hours and Locations” on this website.

-3. Online Appointments: This service allows students to submit a paper, and at a scheduled time, the writer and a PLF can each view the student’s paper simultaneously and discuss revisions in a 50-minute conversation online, using Zoom and Google Docs.
+- Online Appointments: This service allows students to submit a paper, and at a scheduled time, the writer and a PLF can each view the student’s paper simultaneously and discuss revisions in a 25-minute OR 50-minute conversation online, using Zoom and Google Docs.

 What students should bring to the Writing Center: